-Accordingly, unless a University employee or official is identified as a Confidential Resource above (a) most other University employees and officials who receive reports of incidents of sexual violence, sexual harassment, gender-based harassment, domestic violence, dating violence, stalking or retaliation are required to report them to the Title IX Coordinator.
+Accordingly, unless a University employee or official is identified as a Confidential Resource above (a) most other University employees and officials who receive reports of incidents of sexual violence, sexual harassment, genderbased harassment, domestic violence, dating violence, stalking or retaliation are required to report them to the Title IX Coordinator.

-2. Criminal Reporting Options
+b.
+Criminal Reporting Options